For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 A CULTURE OF DIVERSITY

 The Department of Creative Arts Therapies seeks to promote social justice and to embrace diversity.
-All program faculty, supervisors, staff, and students shall maintain respect for differences including, but not limited to, race, ethnicity, sexual orientation, gender, gender identify, age, religion/spirituality, ability, socioeconomic status, immigration status, and culture.
-Each person shall strive to create and maintain a culture of respect for all.
+All program faculty, supervisors, staff and students shall maintain respect for differences including, but not limited to, race, ethnicity, sexual orientation, gender, gender identity, gender expression, age, religion/spirituality, ability, socioeconomic status, immigration status and culture.
+Each person will be responsible and accountable for creating and maintaining a culture of respect at every level of the program.

 On the program level, the PhD program's commitment to diversity permeates the learning culture, curriculum and andragogy.
 To that end, we strive to continually and thoughtfully consider the ways in which our personal values and beliefs are culturally situated and powerfully influence our perspectives about theory and research in the Creative Arts Therapies.